Head:

 • The new MATH+-project EF1-22 "Bayesian optimization and inference for deep networks" (PIs: V. Spokoiny, C. Schillings (HU Berlin)) was approved to be funded.

-• The article "An accelerated method for derivative-free smooth stochastic convex optimization" by E. Gorbunov, P. Dvurechensky and A. Gasnikov will appear in "SIAM Journal on Optimization".
+• The article "An accelerated method for derivative-free smooth stochastic convex optimization" by E. Gorbunov, P. Dvurechensky and A. Gasnikov appeared in "SIAM Journal on Optimization" (DOI 10.1137/19M1259225).

 • The new MATH+-project AA4-9 "Volatile electricity markets and battery storage: A model based approach for optimal control" (PIs: Ch.
 Bayer, D. Kreher (HU Berlin) und M. Landstorfer) was approved to be funded.